 If you want to run a breeding program, you should have a stack.
 These can contain lots of small boxes stacked on top of each other.
 Small plastic Tupperware tubs are fine.
 Line them with a cheap but suitable substrate like Aspen shavings.

 Use heat tape to maintain temperature, and spray regularly to maintain humidity.
 Attach a piece of paper to the top of each tub.
-On this piece of paper, write a record of everything about the snake, i.e. male/female, when they were hatched, and whether they’re eating yet.
+On this piece of paper, write a record of everything about the snake, i.e. male/female, when it hatched, and whether it’s eating yet.

-If you’re worried about overfeeding, don’t be.
-This is a crucial period in a snake’s development, during which they grow more than any other time.
-You can feed them three, even four times a week with no negative effects.
+Don’t be worried about overfeeding.
+This is a crucial period in a snake’s development, during which it’ll grow more than any other time.
+You can feed it 3-4 times a week with no adverse effects.